Education in Azerbaijan: Universities

-The most popular institutions of higher education are the ADA University, Baku State University, Azerbaijan State Oil Academy (ASOA), Baku Higher Oil School, Baku Engineering University, (former Qafqaz University), Khazar University, Azerbaijan Tourism and Management University, Azerbaijan Technical University, Azerbaijan State Pedagogical University, Mirza Fath Ali Akhundzade Pedagogical Institute for Languages, Azerbaijan Medical University, Uzeyir Hajibayov Baku Academy of Music.
+The most popular institutions of higher education are the ADA University, Baku State University, Azerbaijan State Oil Academy (ASOA), Baku Higher Oil School, Baku Engineering University, (former Qafqaz University), Khazar University, Azerbaijan Tourism and Management University, Azerbaijan Technical University, Azerbaijan State Pedagogical University, Azerbaijan University of Languages, Azerbaijan Medical University, Uzeyir Hajibayov Baku Academy of Music.
 Much scientific research, which during the Soviet period dealt mainly with enhancing oil production and refining, is carried out by Azerbaijan National Academy of Sciences, which was established in 1945.

 Baku State University (the University of Azerbaijan, established in 1919) includes more than a dozen departments, ranging from physics to Oriental studies, and has the largest library in Azerbaijan.
 The student population numbers more than 11,000, and the faculty over 600.
 The Institute of Petroleum and Chemistry, established in 1920, has more than 15,000 students and a faculty of about 1,000.
 The institute trains engineers and scientists in the petrochemical industry, geology, and related areas.

 Additionally, there is scientific research about the determinants of academic performance (measured in GPA) of Azerbaijanis students, which implies that the gender factor is crucial as a determinant of academic achievements such that the female students significantly overshadow male ones in terms of grading scores.

 Educational reforms

 Since gaining independence, Azerbaijan has worked on the restoration, improvement, and development of general education.
 A number of programmes and projects have been implemented to make educational reforms.
 In this regard, a joint project was planned with the World Bank - Second Education Sector Development Project (2009-2016) which includes supporting the implementation of the general education curriculum and further curriculum reforms to successfully engage teachers, students, and education managers in the realization of the new general education curriculum, and to develop new learning materials and school libraries, modernizing in-service teacher training to support the education reform, building on the institutional framework supported by APL 1, using student assessment for education quality improvement to build up a new evaluation and assessment culture in Azerbaijan.

 In order to allow the schools to select and order the books that they need, 1200 issues of the catalogue of available learning and reading materials were printed and sent to 500 schools.
-31 organizations provided the 452 titles of books totaling 549,000 issues.
+31 organizations provided the 452 titles of books, totaling 549,000 issues.
 They are being delivered to 500 school libraries in accordance with the submitted orders.
 In addition, catalogue covers yearly cards (total 784 cards for “Azerbaijani language”, “Computer sciences”, “Mathematics”, “Life skill” subjects) for fee-based website www.e-tehsil.com which were delivered to 196 general schools having access to internet.

 Trainers were trained by the support of the UNICEF on the implementation of general education curriculum, including: